By: Ryan Kelly

 Please please please do not choose stories about dealing with anxiety, or stories about your inability to handle stress.
 Also avoid anything that’s too fresh, like a recent fight with a roommate or a recent unfair policy at work.
 You need distance from the event to write about it properly.
 Don’t choose something if you’re still harboring any negativity about the situation, since that’s likely to come out in your essays.

 When possible, avoid focusing on internal conflicts (doubt, depression, fear, etc.) and instead utilize stories that primarily hinge on external conflicts (deadlines, unexpected obstacles, etc.).
-You want to show yourself navigating your environment and circumstances, rather than navigating your own neurotic hang-ups.
+You want to show yourself navigating your environment and circumstances, rather than navigating your own inner battles.

 (My written account of the video)